paopaololo/Safeguard-Category-Prediction-for-HAZOP-records/README.md

 - to assess the risk gap to prevent hazards.

 ![image](https://user-images.githubusercontent.com/107201347/212220837-bb79a9d3-b008-4b88-b4be-082767fb6b85.png)
-*A example of HAZOP record. from https://www.consiltant.com/en/process-safety/hazop/*
+*An example of HAZOP record. from https://www.consiltant.com/en/process-safety/hazop/*

 # Safeguards
 The safeguards identified in the study need to be passed to different departments for detailed design and deployment.